-For many travelers though, the primary reason to make the long journey to Kumana National Park is for a chance to enjoy the beautiful and varied species of bird that are found here.
+For many travelers though, the primary reason to make the long journey to Kumana National Park is for a chance to enjoy the beautiful and varied species of birds that are found here.

-During our safari in late October we saw three elephants, a large herd of wild boars, three jackals (wild dogs), too many peacocks to count, alligators, three eagle species, large herds of buffalo and many different bird species such as the green imperial pigeon, ceylon grey hornbill, malbar pied hornbill, little green bee-eater, blue-tailed bee-eater, stork billed kingfisher, and common kingfisher, to name a few.
+During our safari in late October, we saw three elephants, a large herd of wild boars, three jackals (wild dogs), too many peacocks to count, alligators, three eagle species, large herds of buffalo and many different bird species such as the green imperial pigeon, Ceylon grey hornbill, Malabar pied hornbill, little green bee-eater, blue-tailed bee-eater, stork billed kingfisher, and common kingfisher, to name a few.

 Kumana Bird Sanctuary

 Within Kumana National Park’s boundaries can be found one of the most diverse bird sanctuaries in Sri Lanka.
 This is the best location in the country to visit if you are interested in spotting the rarest species of birds that are found across the nation.

 As already noted, the best time to visit is between April and July as this is when the birds quite literally flock to Kumana National Park.

 The sanctuary protects a nesting ground that is integral to the survival of many of these unique types of bird and it’s estimated that across the park you can find over 200 different species.

 During the nesting season, you will find thousands upon thousands of birds migrating into Kumana in order to find a safe haven to breed.